Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 Q&A — Practical Questions

-How many coins/chains are supported?
+How many coins and chains are supported?

-Is SafePal compatible with PCs?
+Is SafePal compatible with desktop PCs?

 Does SafePal require KYC?